segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/authvia/index.md

 ## Getting started

-1. From your workspace's [Sources catalog page](https://app.segment.com/authvia/sources/catalog) click **Add Source**.
+1. From your workspace's [Sources catalog page,](https://app.segment.com/authvia/sources/catalog){:target="_blank”} click **Add Source**.
 2. Search for "Authvia" in the Sources Catalog, select Authvia, and click **Add Source**.
 3. On the next screen, give the Source a name configure any other settings.
    - The name is used as a label in the Segment app, and Segment creates a related schema name in your warehouse.
-The name can be anything, but we recommend using something that reflects the source itself and distinguishes amongst your environments (eg. SourceName_Prod, SourceName_Staging, SourceName_Dev).
+The name can be anything, but we recommend using something that reflects the source itself and distinguishes amongst your environments (eg. Authvia_Prod, Authvia_Staging, Authvia_Dev).
 4. Click **Add Source** to save your settings.
 5. Copy the Write key from the Segment UI.
-6. Go to [https://www.authvia.com/forms/setup-twilio-segment-and-authvia/](https://www.authvia.com/forms/setup-twilio-segment-and-authvia/) and enter your Authvia Client ID and Secret, along with your Write Key.
+6. Go to [Connect your Segment account](https://www.authvia.com/forms/setup-twilio-segment-and-authvia/){:target="_blank”} and enter your Authvia Client ID, Secret, and Segment Write Key.
 You will also pick your region and choose which events you would like to subscribe to.
-If you do not have an Authvia Client ID and Secret, request access here [(https://authvia.atlassian.net/servicedesk/customer/portal/1/group/1/create/31)](https://authvia.atlassian.net/servicedesk/customer/portal/1/group/1/create/31
+If you do not have an Authvia Client ID and Secret, request access from [the Authvia Technical Support team](https://authvia.atlassian.net/servicedesk/customer/portal/1/group/1/create/31){:target="_blank”}.

 ## Stream